TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Introduction/Index.rst

 color" and "blue" and automatically imply some meaning.
 We understand the **semantics** of it.
-But to a machine like a computer the word "backgroundColor" makes just as little sense as "zxcvbnm" unless it has been programmed to understand either one, e.g. to take its value as the background color for something.
+But to a machine like a computer the word "backgroundColor" makes just as little sense as "zxcvbnm" unless it has been programmed to understand either one, for example to take its value as the background color for something.
 In fact "uiop" could be an alias for blue color values and "zxcvbnm" could be programmed as the property setting the background color of something.

-This just serves to point one thing out: Although most programming languages and also TypoScript use function, method, keyword and property names which humans can often deduct some meaning from, it ultimately is the programming reference, DTD or XML-Schema which defines the meaning.
+This just serves to point one thing out: Although most programming languages and also `TypoScript`:pn: use function, method, keyword and property names which humans can often deduct some meaning from, it ultimately is the programming reference, DTD or XML-Schema which defines the meaning.